commercetools/nodejs/docs/cli/product-json-to-csv.md

   - `categoryOrderHintBy` (String): Specify which identifier should be used to reference the categoryOrderHints (Options: `name`, `key`, `externalId` and `namedPath`.
 Default: `name`)
   - `delimiter` (String): Delimiter used to separate cells in the output file (Default: `;`)
   - `fillAllRows` (Boolean): Specify if product attributes like name should be added to each variant row (Default: `false`)
-  - `headerFields` (Array<String>): An array of header fields to be parsed to CSV (Optional.
-If omitted, a `.zip` file containing one csv file per product type will be created)
+  - `headerFields` (Array<String>): An array of header fields to be passed to CSV.
+This headerFields array should contain the required columns of the CSV file(Optional.
+If omitted, a `.zip` file containing one csv file per product type will be created.
+This is synonymous with the `--template` flag in the CLI)
   - `language` (String): Default language used in resolving localised attributes (except lenums) and category names (Default: `en`)
 - `multiValueDelimiter` (String): Delimiter used to separate multivalue items in cells in the output file (Default: `;`)
 - An optional logger object having four methods (`info`, `warn`, `error` and `debug`)